-- 2.1 Environmental Health (18.1.2021 -comments on in respect of the previous Section 73 application) The applicant received pre-application advice in relation to a temporary 12-month permission; therefore, these comments are written in this context. - 2.2 The premises adjoin residential properties, and I would raise concerns regarding the potential for unacceptable noise impact, notably from amplified music, fixed plant installations (such as kitchen extraction/ventilation) and raised voices.
+- 2.1 Environmental Health (18.1.2021 comments on in respect of the previous Section 73 application) The applicant received pre-application advice in relation to a temporary 12-month permission; therefore, these comments are written in this context. - 2.2 The premises adjoin residential properties and I would raise concerns regarding the potential for unacceptable noise impact, notably from amplified music, fixed plant installations (such as kitchen extraction/ventilation) and raised voices.
 Furthermore, a consequence of extending opening hours to 2200 potentially shifts the business context from café to restaurant under planning use class A3. - 2.3 Amplified music I would recommend that further information is sought regarding the playing of amplified music with a view to limiting disturbance at adjoining/neighbouring residential properties. - 2.4 Fixed plant installations I would recommend that further information is sought regarding extraction/ventilation and corresponding acoustic data often located in manufacturer's literature. - 2.5 Raised voices In the absence of any sound insulation testing an assumption is made that speech transmission between adjoining walls is likely, particularly in the evening when a reduction in background sound levels is observed.
 These concerns extend to neighbouring properties as customers leave the premises, particularly during the warmer months when residents are likely to spend more time outdoors and with windows open.
 Therefore, the intention to extend opening hours on a weekly basis seems excessive in the context of a café.
-I would recommend that this is negotiated, and I would suggest operating on a monthly basis during any temporary permission. - 2.6 Environmental Health's formal revised response will be added to the officer update note. - 2.7 Enforcement Team No response received. - 2.8 Selby Town Council No objections to this application subject to consultation with occupants of neighbouring properties.
+I would recommend that this is negotiated and I would suggest operating on a monthly basis during any temporary permission. - 2.6 Environmental Health's revised response (16.2.2021) I have considered the additional information provided by the applicant and would make the following comments.
+It was previously recommended that the applicant provide further information regarding the provision of amplified music and extraction/ventilation arrangements.
+I am unable to locate this within the additional information and would make the same recommendation irrespective of the amendments.